SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDO906_TSEMP.md

 uid: Connector_help_Teleste_HDO906_TSEMP
 ---

-# Teleste HDO906
+# Teleste HDO906 TSEMP

-The HDO906 is an optical transmitter.
-The **Teleste HDO906** connector can be used to display and configure information of the related device.
+The HDO906 TSEMP is an optical transmitter.
+The **Teleste HDO906 TSEMP** connector can be used to display and configure information of the related device.

 A **serial** connection is used in order to successfully retrieve and configure the information of the device.
 There are also different possibilities available for **alarm monitoring** and **trending**.